History of the Orange Order: Early years

 Orange historians state that the first Orangemen did not sympathise with the Peep of Day Boys or "wreckers" (of Catholic homes and churches) and never allowed them to join the Orange Institution.
 Others have stated that some Peep of Day Boys might have "slipped through the net" but if so they found themselves in a vastly different organisation.

 Many Orangemen fought on the government side in the subsequent Irish Rebellion of 1798.
-Moreover, there were accusations that the Institution was involved in reprisal attacks after the rebellion, in which over 60 Catholic churches were burned.
+Moreover, there were accusations that the Order was involved in reprisal attacks after the rebellion, in which over 60 Catholic churches were burned.
 However Orange historians would point out that in County Antrim Orangemen were among the first to contribute money to a repair fund for a Catholic chapel damaged in the violence.
-Anti-Catholic actions were fuelled by rebel atrocities against Protestants, such as the Scullabogue Barn massacre.
-In the wake of the rebellion, once its usefulness had passed, the Orange Order was once again seen by the authorities primarily as a threat to public order.

 By the early 19th century, the Order had spread outside Ireland, reaching England in 1807.
 In some areas, particularly around Liverpool, it was used by the Tories against the Liberals.
 The Order also spread to the United States, and Tim Pat Coogan argues that it "manifested itself" in movements as the Know Nothings and the Ku Klux Klan, and also proved useful to employers as a device for keeping Protestant and Catholic workers from "uniting for better wages and conditions."